in

 Tresiba or Degludec is a long-acting Insulin with a duration of action of about 36 hours.
 It is considered to be ultra-long-acting insulin that is administered once daily as basal insulin.

-Like all other basal insulins, it is not intended for controlling post-meal blood glucose spikes.
+Like all other basal insulins, it is not intended to control post-meal blood glucose spikes.
 It only provides basal coverage that primarily lowers the pre-meals or fasting blood glucose levels.

 Unlike all other basal insulins which have to be administered at a fixed time of the day, insulin Tresiba (Degludec) can be administered at any time of the day.